julienvanderheyden/ResearchTrack1/README.md

 1. Start the Turtlesim simulation.
 2. Launch the **UI** and **Distance** nodes.

 By default, the second turtle will be spawned at `(7,7)` with an orientation of `0.0`.
-This can changed by modifying the following lines in the launch file:
+This can be changed by modifying the following lines in the launch file:
 ```xml
 <!-- UI params -->
 <param name="x" value="7.0" />